-- Dogs are subject to the collection of urine or blood samples, at the discretion of the testing veterinarian, at any point from the pre-race examination four (4) hours after the team's finish.
-The musher or a designee will remain with the dogs.
-All results will be sealed and signed for before the tests are considered complete. - A musher must assist the veterinarian in collecting samples whenever requested.
-If blood or urine testing of a dog reveals any of the prohibitive drugs in the dog, this rule has been violated regardless of when such drugs were administered to the dog.
-Blood, urine and other test results will be made available to the musher upon request. - Mushers are cautioned to ensure that food, meat, snacks and veterinary supplies do not contain prohibited drugs. - Mushers will be held strictly liable for all positive tests for prohibited drugs and procedures of dogs in their team for purposes of application of and sanctions administered pursuant to this Rule 39 unless they can establish, to the satisfaction of a review panel comprised of the Race Marshal, the Chief Veterinarian and three independent professionals appointed by the Board President, by clear and convincing evidence that the positive tests resulted from causes completely beyond their control. - The clear and convincing evidence may include polygraph testing offered by the musher or required by the ITC, as well as other types of evidence.
+- Dogs are subject to the collection of urine, blood or hair samples by ITC authorized personnel at any point from the pre-race examination to four (4) hours after the team's finish.
+In all cases, the musher or their designee must be with the dogs when the samples are collected so that a signature can be provided by a witness representing that kennel.
+In addition, it is advised that the musher or a designee remains with the dogs from their arrival in the Nome Dog Lot and until sample (typically urine) collection is completed.
+All samples will be sealed and signed for before the collection process is considered complete. - A musher must assist in collecting samples whenever requested.
+If testing of a dog reveals any of the prohibited drugs, this rule has been violated regardless of when such drugs were administered to the dog.
+Drug test results will be made available to the musher upon request. - Mushers are cautioned to ensure that food, meat, snacks and veterinary supplies do not contain prohibited drugs. - Mushers will be held strictly liable for all positive tests for prohibited drugs and procedures of dogs in their team for purposes of application of and sanctions administered pursuant to this Rule 39 unless they can establish, to the satisfaction of a review panel comprised of the Race Marshal, the Chief Veterinarian and three independent professionals appointed by the Board President, by clear and convincing evidence that the positive tests resulted from causes completely beyond their control.

+- The clear and convincing evidence may include polygraph testing offered by the musher or required by the ITC, as well as other types of evidence.
 The costs of any polygraph evidence shall be borne by the party offering or requiring it.
 In all cases, the polygraph testing must be conducted by a facility approved by the ITC. - Any musher who is found to be responsible, either directly or indirectly, for tampering with another musher's dogs, foods, snacks or supplies, or tampering in any other manner, which effects the results of drug testing results of another musher's dogs will be subject to discipline of disqualification and/or a ban from the Race.

-Rule 40 -- Pre-Race Veterinary Exam: Veterinary paperwork, including Pre-Race Exam forms (one for each dog with proof of vaccination), Dog Microchip Identification Sheet (maximum 20),

-Verification of Deworming Form and the Veterinarian Signature Form (the letter from the Chief Veterinarian addressing the veterinarian who performs the physical exams which must be signed along with each Pre-Race Exam Form), has to be delivered to ITC Headquarters by the deadline of 5:00 P.M. on Wednesday, March 2, 2022.
+Rule 40 -- Pre-Race Veterinary Exam: Veterinary paperwork, including Pre-Race Exam forms (one for each dog with proof of vaccination), Dog Microchip Identification Sheet (maximum 20), Verification of Deworming Form and the Veterinarian Signature Form (the letter from the Chief Veterinarian addressing the veterinarian who performs the physical exams which must be signed along with each Pre-Race Exam Form), has to be delivered to ITC Headquarters by the deadline of 5:00 P.M. on Wednesday, Feb.
+28, 2024.
 Non-compliance will result in a fine.
 No photos of paperwork will be accepted.

-Mushers must initiate conversation regarding scheduling of appointments for blood tests and ECGs (EKGs) on first come first served basis, beginning at 8:00 AM on Wednesday, December 1, 2021 and must be done no later than Monday, December 20, 2021.
+Mushers must initiate conversation regarding scheduling of appointments for blood tests and ECGs (EKGs) on first come first served basis, beginning at 8:00 AM on Friday, December 1, 2024 and must be done no later than Tuesday, December 20, 2024.
 Non-compliance will result in a fine.